wp-plugins/ezanga-intext/readme.txt

 == Frequently Asked Questions ==

-If you have any questions about eZanga.com Inc., eZanga InText, or Traffic Advisors® please contact an eZanga representative at 888-439-2642.
+If you have any questions about eZanga.com Inc., eZanga InText, or Traffic Advisors&reg; please contact an eZanga representative at 888-439-2642.

 == Screenshots ==